 JVET-M0870 example

 The first example is based on JVET-M0870 “AHG12: Proposed JVET common test conditions and evaluation procedures for MCTS and sub-pictures with boundary padding”.
 This document was written for MCTS and sub-picture testing for the CE12 at the time and not to showcase this proposal.
 JVET-M0870 specifies two use-cases with 6x4 and 12x8 tiles respectively.
 The example we investigated was to use 12x8 tiles and 6x4 slices per picture with each slice consisting of 2x2 tiles.
-Our analysis show that the 307 bits needed in the current VVC draft is reduced by 146 bits or 47.6% by this proposal.
+Our analysis show that the 307 bits needed in the current VVC draft is reduced by 146 bits or 47.6% by option 1 in this proposal.

+Our analysis show that the 307 bits needed in the current VVC draft is reduced by 187 bits or 61.0% by option 2 in this proposal.